AlecBenzer/alecbenzer.github.com/_posts/2013-08-17-monads-cpp.md

 ...

-Squareroot(0.0);
+Inverse(0.0);
 {% endhighlight %}

 C++ doesn't like dividing by 0.
 Now, running that we'd probably get `inf`, but it wouldn't be unsurprising for something like that to be a runtime-crash.
-So we input-sanitize.
+So we sanitize out input.

 {% highlight cpp %}
 double Inverse(double x) {